Schedule a talk with one of our advisors to learn more about Summitry and how we can help you get a foothold on your financial life.

 Domestic equity markets, as measured by the Dow Jones Industrial Average, S&P 500 and Nasdaq Composite indexes returned 7.3%, 16.3% and 43.6%, respectively, including dividends in 2020.
 Foreign markets also rose, with the MSCI EAFE index (developed economies) and MSCI Emerging Markets index returning 7.8% and 18.3%, respectively.
 Two-year and ten-year Treasury note yields declined by 145 basis points and 99 basis points, respectively, to 0.13% and 0.93% at December 31, 2020, powering the Bloomberg Barclays Aggregate Bond index to a 7.5% return for the year.
 If one did not know about the Covid-19 pandemic or of the resulting economic, political and societal crosscurrents during the year, one might think that 2020 was a normal one.
 But we all know that 2020 was an extraordinary year for investors by any measure.

 The range between the S&P 500’s low on March 23rd of 2237.40 and high on December 31st of 3756.07 was 1518.67 points, implying an intra-year rise in that index of 67.9%.
 The Nasdaq Comp’s rise over this same period was 87.9%.
 These indexes are market-capitalization-weighted, meaning that the highest-valued companies carry the most weight when measuring changes in the index.
-Investors flocked to these large-cap companies in droves during the year, in part because many benefitted from dislocations caused by the pandemic, but also because these companies are well-positioned to maintain and grow their profitability in a post-Covid-19 economy.
+Investors flocked to these large-cap companies in droves during the year, in part because many benefitted from dislocations caused by the pandemic, but also because investors, and Summitry, believe these companies are well-positioned to maintain and grow their profitability in a post-Covid-19 economy.
 The five largest components of the S&P 500 (Apple, Microsoft, Amazon, Alphabet and Facebook) returned an average of 52.7% during 2020.
 The remaining 495 companies, on average, returned 12.0% over the same period.
 At the close of 2020, investors valued these five enterprises at a multiple of 38x estimates of forward earnings.
 This is a sign of great faith in the future of these companies by both institutional and retail investors.
 We’ve noted the dramatic jump in retail trading volume during 2020 as a percentage of the total, facilitated by trading apps like Robinhood and free commissions at traditional brokerages like Schwab and Fidelity.
 Retail investors have tended in past to be less valuation-sensitive than institutional investors, and as the year approached its end seemed to be throwing caution to the wind.
 The valuations of publicly traded companies are determined by the latest transaction, and it doesn’t matter if this trade was for 10 shares or 100,000 shares.

 Risks of “Risk-On”